Chingu-cohorts/voyage-wiki-chgmgt/Section-02.-Understanding-Your-Obligations.md

 Chingu Voyages require the following from all participants, regardless of their role.

 1. Commit to finishing the Voyage.
 If you start a Voyage you should make every effort to finish it.
+2. Be active every week.
+Every week you should be doing some combination of the following: communicate with your team-mates, learning & working on tasks, some github activity.
-2. Be open and tolerant of other ideas.
+3. Be open and tolerant of other ideas.
 Use the Voyage to expand your knowledge rather than to just build on what you already know.
-3. Be open with your ideas and thoughts.
+4. Be open with your ideas and thoughts.
 Innovation doesn't take place in a vaccum.
-4. Complete a Weekly Check-in so Chingu can assess the health of teams and provide ongoing support.
+5. Complete a Weekly Check-in so Chingu can assess the health of teams and provide ongoing support.

 ## Team Obligations